chegmarco1989/save4life-vumi/README.md

 ## Junebug

-Run the [praekeltfoundation/junebug/](https://hub.docker.com/r/praekeltfoundation/junebug/) docker image from https://hub.docker.com with the following environment variables:
+Run the [praekeltfoundation/junebug/](https://hub.docker.com/r/praekeltfoundation/junebug) docker image from https://hub.docker.com with the following environment variables:

     REDIS_HOST=redis
     AMQP_HOST=rabbitmq
     AMQP_VHOST=/

-The following port mappings:
+the following port mappings:

     "8001:80"
     "8080:8080"
     "9010:9010"
     "9011:9011"

-and linked to the redis and RabbitMQ containers as redis and rabbitmq respectively.
+and linked to the redis and RabbitMQ containers as *redis* and *rabbitmq* respectively.

 Create a USSD channel and outgoing SMS channel using curl:

-Command to create USSD channel
+Command to create USSD channel:

     curl -X POST \
        -d '{